-What is the probability that 3 of 8 randomly selected individuals will have exceeded the insurance deductible, i.e. that 5 of 8 will not exceed the deductible?
+Example problem: What is the probability that 3 of 8 randomly selected individuals will have exceeded the insurance deductible, i.e. that 5 of 8 will not exceed the deductible?
 Recall that 70% of individuals will not exceed the deductible.

-We would like to apply the binomial model, so we check the conditions.
+Solution to the example: We would like to apply the binomial model, so we check the conditions.
 The number of trials is fixed (n = 8) (condition 2) and each trial outcome can be classified as a success or failure (condition 3).
 Because the sample is random, the trials are independent (condition 1) and the probability of a success is the same for each trial (condition 4).